wp-statistics/wp-statistics/readme.txt

 If you encounter any bug, please create an issue on [Github](https://github.com/wp-statistics/wp-statistics/issues/new) where we can act upon them more efficiently.
 Since [Github](https://github.com/wp-statistics/wp-statistics) is not a support forum, just bugs are welcomed, and any other request will be closed.

 == Changelog ==
+= 13.0.6 =
+- Improvement the time-out functionality while downloading the GeoIP city database.
+- Fixed conflict with custom post-type column.
+- Fixed error to passing the wrong argument for implode in WhichBrowser.
+- Fixed date range selector in Top Pages.
+- Fixed purge cache data after deleting the table.
+- Fixed some issues & improvement historical functionality.
+- Minor Improvements.

 = 13.0.5 =
 - Compatibility the ChartJs with some kind of plugins.
 - Compatibility with WordPress v5.6